YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/2_DR/README.md

 ```
 At this point, your application is fully protect with snapshots, backups & mirror.

-## D. Faiing over your application
+## D. Failing over your application

 Time to break something!
 Let's delete the whole primary namespace: